๐ผ๏ธ Views & Blade-like Syntax in Squehub

 ๐ Layout File Example

-Layouts define the common page structure โ such as <head>
+Layouts define the common page structure โ such as <head>, header, footer, and main

 content areas.
 Child views inherit layouts and fill in specific content sections.